Josh-E-S/pexip-infinity-gcp-terraform/README.md

-# 🚧 Work in Progress 🚧

-This project is under active development and only for community use.
+# This project is for community use.
 This is not an official Pexip repo.

-# Pexip Infinity on Google Cloud Platform using Terrraform
+# Pexip Infinity on GCP using Terraform

-Terraform module for deploying Pexip Infinity video conferencing platform on Google Cloud Platform (GCP).
+Terraform module for deploying Pexip Infinity video conferencing platform on GCP.
 This Module will deploy the Pexip infrastructure, but still requires configuration after deployment.

 ## Overview